Waiters Race Across Paris

 History of the race.

-The race was started in 1914 to honour the cafes and restaurants of Paris.
+The race was started in 1914 to [[honour::To greatly respect something or someone.]] the cafes and restaurants of Paris.
 Sadly, it was cancelled more than 10 years ago due to a lack of funds to organise it.

 It was relaunched this year to promote the excellent quality of French before the 2024 Paris Olympics.